intelligent-li/meteor-quickstart/README.md

 You'll need to install the heroku tool belt, by following the instructions [here](https://devcenter.heroku.com/articles/quickstart#step-2-install-the-heroku-toolbelt).

-first thing to do it setup heroku
+first thing to do is setup heroku

      $ heroku login